Contributors: Philip Lhermette, Elise Robertson

 - Resection of persistent paramesonephric remnants.

-- Artificial insemination Artificial insemination: surgical.
+- Artificial insemination Artificial insemination.

 - Complements other diagnostic imaging techniques (eg radiography and ultrasonography).